InternetSocietyManitobaChapter/JupyterNotebook_NorthEndConnect/README.md

 # Timeline - Milestones

 Milestone
 Status
 Last Updated Date
 Project Start
 Ongoing

 Project requirements
 ongoing

 Data Preparation
 Completed

 Data Analysis
 Partly Completed

 Final Report
-Not started
+In Progress

 Presentation to the Executive Team
 Not started

-Data Processing
-Dataset for the study is available at : https://github.com/InternetSocietyManitobaChapter/JupyterNotebook_NorthEndConnect

 Data Assessment
 Data comes from the available data set about internet connectivity and penetration in the NorthEnd community of Winnipeg, Manitoba.
-Data has been verified by the Internet Society of manitoba.(Might need to provide source and links to the data Source for ease of verification if further needed).
+Data has been verified by the Internet Society of Manitoba.

 Data Format.